Manage Access Requests#

 Important

-Starting in version 2.1 of ESS, an access request for a Container applies both to the Container and its descendants unless explicitly specified otherwise in the request with an inherit: false.
+Starting in version 2.1 of ESS, an Access Request for a Container applies both to the Container and its descendants unless explicitly specified otherwise in the request with an inherit: false.

 To specify the inherit field in the request, version 2.1.+ of @inrupt/solid-client-access-grants-js adds an inherit option to issueAccessRequest.
 Set inherit: false to create a request for the Container only.